 A carbon monoxide detector is also a great addition to a home.
 It is able to sound an alarm if abnormal levels of the gas are in the air, before the level becomes dangerous, so the home can be evacuated, and the professionals can be brought in to deal with the situation at hand.
 They’re inexpensive, but a worthwhile addition to any home safety system.

 Mold is, at best, an eyesore, and at worst it can be the cause of asthma attacks, headache, and even illnesses such as bronchitis or lung cancer.
 Keeping track of your home’s humidity is the best way to stop it in its tracks.
 Using a dehumidifier, especially in winter when windows are closed but the air is warmed artificially, can help to make the home a hostile place for these spores.

 Keep an eye out for condensation on windows and mirrors – this is the perfect indication to you that your home is too moist, and a dehumidifier is needed.
 Using a fan during cooking and showering can help to remove excess moisture and keep the air in your home moving.
 Air which stagnates is more likely to hold moisture and spores.

 These spores can settle all around your home, including window surrounds, ceiling tiles, woodwork, and air conditioning vents, so keeping your home clean and dry is far easier than trying to treat all of these areas.
 If that isn’t possible, there are plenty of cleaning chemicals on the market for removing mold, but once it’s gone, it’s important to try to make the environment hostile, so it doesn’t keep on recurring.

 Keep pests at bay

-With a bit of TLC, and the help of a few professionals, your home can be completely free from hidden dangers, but it’s essential to stay on top of it, and stop problems before they occur.
+With a bit of TLC, and the help of a few professionals, you can get started on banishing hidden dangers from your home can be completely free from hidden dangers, but it’s essential to stay on top of it, and stop problems before they occur.